-4.1 KTH Human Motion Dataset
+4.1.
+KTH Human Motion Dataset

 KTH Dataset is the largest available and most standard dataset used for benchmarking results for human action classification.
 The dataset contains six activities (boxing, handwaving, handclapping, running, jogging, walking) performed by 25 subjects in 4 different conditions (like illumination, background, zoom).
-The dataset contains a total of 598 video sequences and in each video only one action is performed.
+The dataset contains a total of 600 video sequences (two of which we discarded, because their downloadable file was broken) and in each video only one action is performed.
 Some sample sequences are shown in Fig. 3.